camaraproject/Governance/ProjectStructureAndRoles.md

 **Graduated API Repositories**

 A Graduated API Repository maintains a stable CAMARA API which has been widely adopted within the market.
-Details of the Graduation process will be defined within API-Onboarding-and-Lifecycle.md.
+Details of the Graduation process will be defined within the [API Onboarding and Lifecycle documentation](./API-Onboarding-and-Lifecycle.md).

 Graduated API Repositories have no additional technical requirements compared to Incubating API Repositories.
 It is important that the Sub Project ensures that there is a succession management for leaving Maintainers and Codeowners in place.